Mass-based separation of active Brownian particles in an asymmetric channel: Introduction

-Active matter very often exists in the form of a mixture with a wide distribution of sizes, masses, motilities, chiralities, and shapes.
+The active matter very often exists in the form of a mixture with a wide distribution of sizes, masses, motilities, chiralities, and shapes.
 Separating wanted active particles from unwanted ones is of great fundamental and nanotechnological importance for various branches of science and engineering.
 So far, much effort has been devoted to the motility-based \cite{Maggi_et_al@SM:2013,Berdakin_et_al@PRE:2013,Costanzo_et_al@EL:2014,Zaferani_et_al@PNAS:2018} and chirality-based \cite{Barois_et_al@PRL:2020,Lin_et_al@JCP:2020,Doi_Makino@PF:2016,Ai_et_al@SM:2018,Scholz_et_al2@NC:2018,Reichhardt_Reichhardt@PRE:2013,Mijalkov_Volpe@SM:2013,Chen_Ai@JCP:2015,Ai_et_al@SM:2015} separation of particles.
 However, the mass-based separation of particles is of utmost importance for micro- and nano-robotics, environmental monitoring, nanotechnological applications, etc. In particular, separating particles based on their masses can be very challenging because, typically, identically-sized particles can have different masses.

 In this paper, we present a mass-based separation mechanism of active particles in a two-dimensional asymmetric channel.
-The irregular shape of the considered channel structure gives rise to entropic barriers \cite{Zwanzig@JCP:1992,Reguera_Rubi@PRE:2001,Kalinay_Percus@PRE:2006,Reguera_et_al@PRL:2012,Motz_et_al@JCP:2014,Khatri_Burada@PRE:2020,Khatri_Burada@PRE:2021} that significantly influence the diffusive behavior of particles.
+The irregular shape of the considered channel structure gives rise to entropic barriers \cite{Zwanzig@JCP:1992,Reguera_Rubi@PRE:2001,Kalinay_Percus@PRE:2006,Reguera_et_al@PRL:2012,Motz_et_al@JCP:2014,Khatri_Burada@PRE:2020,Khatri_Burada@PRE:2021,Gupta_Burada@PRE:2023,Galajda_et_al@JB:2007} that significantly influence the diffusive behavior of particles.
 As well, the spatial asymmetry of the channel can induce active directed transport of particles in the absence of external forces, i.e., so-called entropic rectification \cite{Ghosh_et_al@PRL:2013,Reichhardt_Reichhardt@ARCMP:2017,Khatri_Kapral@JCP:2023}.
-We implement the sliding-reflecting boundary conditions \cite{Khatri_Kapral@JCP:2023,Ghosh_et_al@PRL:2013,Khatri_Burada@PRE:2022,Reichhardt_Reichhardt@ARCMP:2017} for the collisional dynamics of particles with the channel walls.
-The results that follow show how particles of different masses can be separated in opposite directions by purely entropic means.
+It should be noted that we have reported how inertia affects the entropic rectification and diffusion of particles using the same channel in Ref.~\cite{Khatri_Kapral@JCP:2023}.
+The results that follow show how particles of different masses can be separated in opposite directions in the presence of an external static force by purely entropic means.

 The rest of the paper is organized as follows: in Sec.~\ref{sec: Model}, we introduce the minimal underdamped Langevin model used to describe the dynamics of active particles in a two-dimensional asymmetric channel.
 Section~\ref{Sec: Results} discusses the results of the mass-based separation of particles, and the main conclusions are given in Sec.~\ref{Sec: Conclusions}.